JasonShin/sqlx-ts/book/docs/connect/sqlxignore.md

 # Ignore files

-you can use `.sqlxignore` file in order to ignore certain files from being processed by sqlx-ts.
+you can use `.sqlxignore` file in order to ignore certain files from being processed by SQLX-TS.

 The `.sqlxignore` file must be located at the same directory as you run `sqlx-ts` CLI.
 Typically the file should live at the same level as _.gitignore._